check-spelling/check-spelling-docs/Warning-descriptions.md

 Identify the pattern and either rewrite your code not to match it, or adjust the pattern not to match your code.

+## deprecated-feature

+Over time, features will be deprecated.
+Typically a replacement will be available.
+Please try to migrate to the newer supported item.
+Eventually support for the deprecated feature will be removed.